 - Reference For Customers:

 Not only can you use this as a reference for yourself, but you can also use this as a reference to educate customers when they are trying to decide what type of grooming experience they would like for their dog.

 Is This Book Worth Having?
 Should You Buy It?

 The book is based on ideal breed standards, which means not every dog that you get as a client is going to require the same grooming session as covered in the book.
 In addition, there is not a lot of talk about short version styles, which may be a little unhelpful if your clientele consists mostly of dogs such as Yorkies.

 However, many people who have bought ‘Notes From The Grooming Table‘ refer to it is as their grooming bible and recommend that every groomer should have it as a resource.

-Notes From The Grooming Table is illustrated and detailed.
+Notes From The Grooming Table (Affiliate Link) is illustrated and detailed.

 It educates you on everything from general anatomy to scissoring.
 It can help you better groom any breed you take on as a client as over 150 breed profiles are covered.
 And it can also help you live up to the AKC standards if your clientele are a little pickier.

 That makes it a grooming book every groomer should have.